TradesmanBOB/EscapeTheFrost/README.md

-# Hello ETF
+# Suvive to ETF
-This is the code for the landing page and Game Design Doc for Escape the Frost; using HTML & CSS.
-A survival RTS based the Intellectual Property of Frostpunk, which therefore means it will have exploration, crafting, survival and upgrades while adventuring the frozen snowy plains.
+This is the code for the landing page, sign-up, login, contact, and aboutme pages for Escape the Frost.
+Uses HTML & CSS, and perhaps some Javascript.
+A survival RTS based the Intellectual Property of Frostpunk, which therefore means it will have exploration, crafting, survival and upgradability while adventuring the frozen snowy plains.